wskinner/lsmt/Readme.md

 JMH benchmarks are in `src/jmh`.
 I have put little to no effort into profiling and tuning, but the system is architected with performance in mind.

 ## Latest benchmark
+Benchmarks data is from my 2018 MacBook Pro with a 2.7 GHz Quad-Core Intel Core i7.
 ```text
 Benchmark                      Mode  Cnt       Score       Error  Units
 SequentialReads.singleRead    thrpt   10  195979.981 ± 55956.806  ops/s